Skip to content

 URL: http://arch:8003 # Tailscale resolves this

-The SSH transport is preferred because it works even when the remote machine’s ports aren’t directly exposed.
+The SSH transports are preferred because they work even when the remote machine’s ports aren’t directly exposed.

 Instead of manually onboarding each agent, you can export a registry from one machine and import it on another.